capstanlqc/omegat-guides/docs/misc/faq.md

 <!-- topic:search -->
-## How can I find translations searching by target text?
+## How can I find translations searching by the target text?

 Proceed as follows: